suffolklibraries/lgc/content/collections/events/hadleigh-mini-movers-28-02.md

     content:
       -
         type: text
-        text: 'This weekly class will run every Tuesday from 20 September, 9.15-10.45am at Hadleigh Library.
+        text: 'This weekly class will run every Tuesday, 9.15-10.45am at Hadleigh Library.
 The session includes half an hour at the end for refreshments and socialising.'
   -
     type: paragraph
     content: